Bar, Montenegro: Economy

 The economy of Bar relies upon the Port of Bar, the Belgrade–Bar railway and the Sozina tunnel.
 The Port of Bar is the most recognizable feature of the city.
 It occupies 3100 m of seacoast, land area of 800 ha and aquatorium of 200ha.
 It is capable of reloading 5 million tons of goods annually.
 In 1976, the Belgrade – Bar railway was opened.
-It made the Adriatic coast accessible to tourists, and transport to the Port of Bar.
-The food company, Primorka has been operating in Bar for more than 50 years.
+It made the Adriatic coast accessible to tourists and transport to the Port of Bar.
+The food company, Primorka, has been operating in Bar for more than 50 years.
 It produces olive oil and pomegranate juice.
 There are 95,000 olive trees, about 80,000 citrus trees (lemon, orange, tangerine and grapefruit) in the municipal area.
 The centre for subtropical cultures, founded in 1937, is the oldest scientific institution in Montenegro.
 Tourism is also a major part of Bar's economy.

 Transport

-Bar has a ferry line to Bari, Italy which is operated by Montenegro Lines.
+Bar has a ferry line to Bari, Italy, which is operated by Montenegro Lines.
 In season, ferries also go to Ancona, Italy.
 Bar is well connected with inland Montenegro, as well as with the rest of the Montenegrin coast.
 The Sozina tunnel, completed in 2006, shortened the road connection with Podgorica to around 50 km.
 Bar is connected to other coastal towns by the Adriatic motorway, which extends from Ulcinj to Herceg Novi, and on to Croatia.
 Bar is also the final station of the Belgrade–Bar railway, which connects Bar with Podgorica, northern Montenegro and Serbia.
 Podgorica Airport is about 40 km from Bar.
 There are regular flights to Belgrade, Budapest, Zürich, Frankfurt, Ljubljana, London, Paris, Rome and Vienna.
 As well the Blueline bus company provides public bus service with the central city of Bar as well as near the city of Sutomore.
-There is also inter city buses as well as international buses such as Flexbus.
+There are also intercity buses as well as international buses such as Flexbus.